caseyamcl/tasktracker/README.md

 A library for tracking long-running tasks in PHP (when a simple progress bar isn't enough).

-There are many libraries for asyncrhonously executing long-running tasks in PHP, but there are few that handle reporting and tracking of these tasks in a predictable way.
+There are many libraries for asynchronously executing long-running tasks in PHP, but there are few that handle reporting and tracking of these tasks in a predictable way.
 This is what Task Tracker does.

 It takes snapshots of the state of your memory usage, time elapsed, and progress counts during the execution